 Specified items of our income, gain, loss and deduction will be allocated to account for any difference between the tax basis and fair market value of any property contributed to us by Landmark Dividend LLC, its affiliates or by a third party (including in connection with the acquisitions described herein) that exists at the time of such contribution, referred to in this discussion as the "Contributed Property."
 The effect of these allocations, referred to as "Section 704(c) Allocations," to a unitholder purchasing common units from us in an offering will be essentially the same as if the tax bases of our assets were equal to their fair market values at the time of such offering.
-A unitholder that received his units in connection with an acquisition described herein should consult his tax advisors with respect to the effect of Section 704(c) Allocations to him, which will vary based on the specific terms of the acquisition of the Contributed Property or in the event of the disposition of the Contributed Property by us.
+A unitholder that received his units in connection with an acquisition described herein should consult his tax advisors with respect to the effect of Section 704(c) Allocations to him, which will vary based on the specific terms of the acquisition of the Contributed Property by us.